CherryYeti/emulator-grids/README.md

-This is a collection of Emulator Poster intended for use with Steam and EmuDeck.
+This is a collection of Emulator posters intended for use with Steam and EmuDeck.

 Massive shoutout to [Switcher2019](https://steamcommunity.com/id/switcher2023/) for the original design.
 I just wanted to add a few that I noticed were missing.